Dvisacker/ethereum-inspector/docs/bridge-transactions.md

 ## Features

-- **Multi-Provider Support**: Fetches transactions from Lifi, Socket, DLN, and Relay
+- **Multi-Provider Support**: Fetches transactions from Lifi, Socket, DLN, Relay, and LayerZero
 - **Unified Interface**: Normalizes data from different APIs into a consistent format
 - **Error Handling**: Gracefully handles API failures and rate limiting
 - **Extensible**: Easy to add new bridge providers